erinnacland/erinnacland.github.io/_pages/about.md

 Resting RSA has been found to increase with age, thus its influence on behaviour may increase as children age.
 This would explain why we did not find consistent results in early childhood.

 <sub> ​Acland, E. L., Colasante, T., & Malti, T. (2019).
 Respiratory sinus arrhythmia and prosociality in childhood: Evidence for a quadratic effect.
-Developmental Psychobiology, 61(8), 1146-1156. https://doi.org/10.1002/dev.21872.
-Full-text available here. </sub>
+Developmental Psychobiology, 61(8), 1146-1156. https://doi.org/10.1002/dev.21872. </sub>